How To Easily Build a Responsive Elementor WordPress Website

 Select an element, and then select the Advanced tab.
 For padding and margins, you will find four options: top, right, bottom, and left.
 This is where you input your padding and margin values.
 The link icon on the right-hand side of the sub-menu locks them in relation to each other: you may choose for all of them to have the same value, or have a different value for each margin or padding.

-Columns can cause display problems when not optimized for different devices.
+Creating columns can cause display problems when not optimized for different devices.
 Your preferred settings will depend on the number of columns and their content.

 By default, Elementor stacks columns one below the other on mobile devices.
 This means that the columns will not be squidged together, and that their contents will remain legible.